Review: Domaine Naturiste L’Eglantière in Hautes-Pyrénées, France

 There’s Morgane helping out in the kitchen, there’s the cook, the maintenance guy, the reception ladies, and many others behind and before the scene who make sure that the campsite runs smooth, that the guests feel at home, and most of all that you feel welcome.
 At l’Eglantière it’s written in the trees that you’re welcome.
 Literally.
 Once you’ve been there, you know what that means.
 As the singer of the Francis Cabrel tribute band said so beautifully: At l’Eglantière you’re handled with “coeur et sourisses”.
 With heart and smiles.

 Campsites like l’Eglantière generally attract naturists who prefer to seek rest in a natural environment.
 Reading a book, sunbathing and skinny dipping all belong to the options while the kids are enjoying the day time activities.
 The evening entertainment then again brings everyone together in a relaxed atmosphere.

 While we were at l’Eglantière the majority of the other visitors came from France or The Netherlands, but also the Belgians, Germans, and British were represented.
 We even met Brian and Kate, a couple from New Zealand who own a naturist camping in their home country but prefer to spend the (their) cold months under the French sun at l’Eglantière.
 They’ve been doing this for so long that meanwhile they’re often confused as staff by the returning visitors.

 The tranquility and privacy that comes with such a large naturist domain also make it a great destination for beginning naturists.
-If that’s you, make sure to mention this at the check in and you’ll receive a lot of information which will make your first steps much more comfortable.
+If that’s you, make sure to mention this at the check-in and you’ll receive a lot of information which will make your first steps much more comfortable.